 The Important Bird Area (IBA) program is a global bird conservation program designed to identify, monitor and protect those landscapes most important to birds.
 The National Audubon Society, in partnership with Birdlife International, began implementing the IBA program in the United States in 1995.
 The current IBA effort, led by Audubon Maryland-DC's Director of Bird Conservation since 2004, builds upon groundwork laid in the 1990s by volunteers of the Audubon Naturalist Society.
 Two essential components of the IBA process are partnerships with landowners and the involvement of public volunteers.
 There are two IBAs located in or adjacent to Calvert County: Jug Bay IBA and Parkers Creek IBA.
 The Parkers Creek IBA lies within and to the east and southeast of the Prince Frederick Town Center.

-The following existing regulations, ordinances, and processes contain provisions related to the protection of sensitive areas in Calvert County:

-Critical Areas Regulations

-Floodplain Regulations

-Soil and Erosion Control Regulations

-Stormwater Management Ordinance

-Zoning Regulations

-Subdivision Regulations

-Sediment Control Ordinance

-Development Review Process

-Natural Heritage Areas

 Regional Watershed Management